jackokring/riot-embed/README.md

 * `$$` An adapter to perform collection joins and abstraction.

 These are enough to bring DB remote acces to riot, and kind of replace *backbone.js* in the development stack. `_` *underscore.js* is included on `_`, and I think wordpress already includes *jQuery* seen as `$` in code.
 Well at least it does with the *Divi* theme.
 Riot is then just dealing with the templating, with maybe a little assist from `_`.

+# Packed Object Notation (**PON**)

+The compression includes some of my ideas on the subject, and likely is not as fast as some would like.
+Some coding is used to keep bits off the wire and problems with the default setting of *XmlHttpRequest* in js.
+Usefully this also assists in turning *Unicode* into a more efficient 8 bit code (*SUTF*) which does help with the modified *LZW* compression (a pre *BWT* with implied context dictionary compaction and dictionary growth acceleration).
+It also preserves all *ASCII* characters.